-The cost estimate for mitigation for a southeast DLI pathway at Rainier Beach High School: Rainier Beach (IB Chinese/Spanish 4 does not start until 11th grade, but they do have some capacity for language classes): 0.6 FTE in 2019-20 and 0.6 in 2020-21

 The revenue source for this motion is N/A

-Expenditure: One-time Annual Multi-Year N/A
+Expenditure:

 Revenue:

 6. COMMUNITY ENGAGEMENT

 With guidance from the District's Community Engagement tool, this action was determined to merit the following tier of community engagement:

 ☐ Not applicable

 ☐ Tier 1: Inform

-Tier 2: Consult/Involve (DLI, Montessori, and HCC changes)

-Tier 3: Collaborate
+Tier 2: Consult/Involve Tier 3: Collaborate

-The changes in the Student Assignment Transition Plan for 2019-20 clarify language and align programs and services to better support student needs.
+The changes in the Student Assignment Transition Plan for 2020-21 clarify language and align programs and services to better support student needs.
+The changes are responsive to community feedback around aligning the GeoZones and walk zones, and changes help provide capacity relief for overcrowded schools.